 You are an oracle amongst men (and women).

-Let’s write an SQL developer resume that will get you working at full potential.
+So let’s write an SQL developer resume that will get you working at full potential.
 Or at least for a lot of money.

 In this guide: